Lift Requirements for Flats and Tower Blocks

 Platform lifts can be supplied and installed in low-rise housing, where they are to be used infrequently by a small number of people and increasingly as an individual solution in a private dwelling.

 Part M of the Building Regulations recommends passenger lifts should always be the first choice.
-For taller or larger residential buildings, one or more passenger lifts should play the main role in moving people vertically, typically these are 8 people or larger in line with building regulations and the people moving requirements.
+For taller or larger residential buildings, one or more passenger lifts should play the central role in moving people vertically; typically, these are 8 people or larger in line with building regulations and the people moving requirements.

 There is also a rise in the installation of goods lifts, used to aid underground storage of bikes/bins in residential buildings - driven by a desire for Local Authorities to outline how waste is handled in their areas by waste management plans.

 Specifying passenger lifts for multi-storey residential housing